- Free Membership

 What we believe in, and what we accept to be correct and true; is what determines whether we succeed or fail at the goals we set.

-What we believe in, and what we accept to be correct and true; are what determines whether we succeed or fail at the goals we set for ourselves.
+What we believe in, and what we accept to be correct and true; is what determines whether we succeed or fail at the goals we set for ourselves.

 The Beliefs We Hold About Ourselves